LereRentesca/blog-ch61/mc1.md

 2. Create a new html file inside of pages folder called about.html
 3. Create a url to link the AboutPageView
 4. Test it!
 Run the server and modify the address bar to localhost:8000/about/

+# Mini Challenge 2 - Update About page to DTL